 2021 may seem a while off but it seems people are eager to start thinking about the future and to give themselves something to aim for and train for.

-In the first of this years popular ‘meet the team member’ series, we meet Will Brown and find out what has led him to be the first to commit to EiA 2021.
+In the first of this years popular ‘meet the team member’ series, we meet Will Smith and find out what has led him to be the first to commit to EiA 2021.

 Who are you?